 The main point of the first two tips is to remind you that it will be easier to write your essays on the field you’re interested in than on the field you think has the higher acceptance rate.

-Finally, when answering a question about why you want to attend Duke and study at a program, never write about the following:
+When answering a question about why you want to attend Duke and study at a program, never write about the following:

 - Location (perhaps your fascination with the Research Triangle)